SumoLogic/sumologic-solution-templates/cloudformation-sumologic-aws-observability/scripts/AWSO-v3.0.0-MigrationScriptDesign.md

 ### What it does
 1. Finds the AWSO collector via `find_awso_collector()` (paginated search)
+2. Cross-checks collector ID against `SumoLogicHostedCollector` in the old stack's `CreateCommonResources` nested stack
-2. Lists all sources on the collector via `GET /api/v1/collectors/{id}/sources`
+3. Lists all sources on the collector via `GET /api/v1/collectors/{id}/sources`
-3. Extracts bucket names directly from each S3 source's configuration:
+4. Extracts bucket names directly from each S3 source's configuration:
    - `alb-logs` → `.thirdPartyRef.resources[0].path.bucketName` → ALB bucket
    - `cloudtrail-logs` → CloudTrail bucket
    - `classic-lb-logs` → ELB bucket
-4. Verifies each bucket is accessible via `s3api head-bucket`
+5. Verifies each bucket is accessible via `s3api head-bucket`

+### Collector ID mismatch handling
+If the collector found via Sumo API doesn't match the one recorded in the CF stack, the script now offers three options:
+1. **Use Sumo API collector** — proceed with the name-matched collector
+2. **Enter correct collector ID manually** — user provides the exact numeric ID to use
+3. **Abort** — stop migration for manual investigation

 ### Why fetch from Sumo sources (not CloudFormation params)
 - Works even if CFN params were left empty (auto-created bucket)